Scope and policy

-|The Revista da Sociedade Brasileira de Medicina Tropical or Journal of the Brazilian Society of Tropical Medicine is a multidisciplinary and open-access journal that publishes original research in all fields of tropical medicine (including epidemiology, clinical studies, pathology, and immunology) and infectious diseases.
+|Revista da Sociedade Brasileira de Medicina Tropical/Journal of the Brazilian Society of Tropical Medicine is a multidisciplinary, open-access, and peer-reviewed journal publishing original research from all fields of tropical medicine (including epidemiology, clinical studies, pathology, and immunology) and infectious diseases.
 It is the official journal of the Brazilian Society of Tropical Medicine.
-Review articles are invited, but the Journal also publishes major articles, short communications, case reports, editorials, letters, images in infectious diseases, technical reports, and special numbers (supplements).
-The Journal, published in English on a bimonthly basis, has a peer-review system.
-Its content is freely accessible to readers and no publication fees are charged to authors.
+The journal publishes Major Articles, Short Communications, Case Reports, Editorials, Letters to the Editor, Images in Infectious Diseases, Technical Reports, Obituaries, and Special Numbers (supplements).
+Review articles are invited by the Editor or Associate Editors.
+The journal publishes manuscripts only in English.
+Its content is freely accessible to readers, and no publication fee is charged from the authors.

-|Submission to the Revista da Sociedade Brasileira de Medicina Tropical or Journal of the Brazilian Society of Tropical Medicine implies that the manuscript has not previously been published (except in abstract format) and that it is not being considered for publication elsewhere.
+|Submission to Revista da Sociedade Brasileira de Medicina Tropical/Journal of the Brazilian Society of Tropical Medicine implies that the manuscript has not been published previously (except in abstract format), and that it is not being considered for publication elsewhere.

 The editorial office can be contacted at the following address:

-|The Journal invites the following types of manuscripts for consideration: Major Articles, Review and Mini-Review Articles, Editorials, Short Communications, Case Reports, Technical Reports, Images in Infectious Diseases, Letters, and Special Numbers.
+|The journal invites the following types of manuscripts for consideration: Major Articles, Review and Mini-Review Articles, Editorials, Short Communications, Case Reports, Obituaries, Technical Reports, Images in Infectious Diseases, Letters to the Editor, and Special Numbers (Supplements).